-- Training for NGOs which realize programs, incentive and strengthening their joint cooperation; - Alternative employment services (assessment and development of skills and abilities; assistance in finding employment and integration in the labour market, counselling, job-matching, work trial); - Elaboration and implementation of personal development programs (including the improvement of physical and mental condition, reinforcement of motivation to learn and work, development of key competencies and basic knowledge); - Collection of data and monitoring the situation with regard to achieved results concerning intensification of employment of these groups; - Anti-discrimination activities (awareness raising); - Actions for tackling obstacles that hinder women's participation in the labour force.
+- Identification, involvement and motivation of the target groups, - Entry or re-entry into training and development schemes and/or assistance in finding employment, - Alternative training coupled with employment, - On-the-job training, skills training, and catching-up training, - Basic skills development, ICT skills development, - Development and introduction of teaching materials and methodologies tailored to specific target groups, - Training of employees in NGOs which realize programs, incentive and strengthening cooperation and their joint cooperation (more for measure 3.3) - Alternative employment services (assessment and development of skills and abilities; assistance in finding employment and integration in the labour market; consultation, job-matching, work trial), - Elaboration and implementation of personal development programs (including the improvement of physical and mental condition, reinforcement of motivation to learn and work, development of key competencies and basic knowledge) - Collection of data and monitoring the situation with regard to achieved results concerning intensification of employment of these groups - Anti-discrimination activities (awareness raising)

-Formal approval of the criteria for selecting operations to be financed under this measure will be subject to consideration by the Sectoral Monitoring Committee.
+Formal approval of the criteria for selecting operations to be financed under this measure will be subject to consideration by the Programme Monitoring Committee.
 Principles to underlay the criteria are:

-- Quality and feasibility of the proposal; - Comprehensive review of the connection between the project, the strategic goals of the OP and the aim of the priority axis and of the measure; - Economic and social benefit from the use of IPA fund assets; - Comprehensible review that the bidder fulfils the selection criteria; - Demonstration that the proposal promotes equal opportunities (by providing gender segregated information); - Quantification of the results and objectives to be achieved; - Draft budget including co-financing.
+- Quality and feasibility of the proposal; - Comprehensive review of the connection between the project, the strategic goals of the OP and the aim of the priority axis and of the measure; - Economic and social benefit from the use of IPA fund assets: - Comprehensible review that the bidder fulfils the selection criteria; - Demonstration that the proposal promotes equal opportunities (by providing gender segregated information);

+- Quantification of the results and objectives to be achieved; - Draft budget including co-financing.